herrBez/ethereum-scalability/README.md

-# ethereum-scalability
+# Architecture and scalability of Ethereum
  [![Build Status](https://travis-ci.com/herrBez/ethereum-scalability.svg?token=ZPdxDTY2TYyMx3jypkpu&branch=develop)](https://travis-ci.com/herrBez/ethereum-scalability)

-Report about the architecture and the scalability of ethereum for the Sistemi Concorrenti e Distribuiti (Concurrent and Distributed System) master course at the University of Padua.
+Report about the architecture and the scalability of Ethereum for the Concurrent and Distributed Systems master course at the University of Padua.

 ## Download and compile
 ```sh